Andrea-Schulz/UdacitySDCE_Project1/Project_Writeup.md

 ### Cross-validation
-The creation of training vs. validation split, which is usually performed based on the exploratory analysis, was already done in the workspace, with 87:10 TFRecords in the training and validation set, respectively.
+The creation of training vs. validation split, which is usually performed based on the exploratory analysis, was already done in the workspace, with 87 : 10 TFRecords in the training and validation set, respectively.
+This corresponds to a 90% : 10% split, which I would have chosen as well.

 ## Training
 ### Reference experiment
-This section should detail the results of the reference experiment.
-It should include training metrics, Tensorboard charts, and a detailed explanation of the algorithm's performance.
+As expected, the reference run with the pretrained model did not yield optimal results.
+The losses decrease with the number of epochs, but e.g. the classification loss seems to reach a base plateau rather fast.
+The final overall loss is about 4.2.

 ![](results/tensorboard_training_reference3.JPG)

 ![](results/tensorboard_training_reference_learning3.JPG)

+Looking at the evaluation metrics, we can observe that the average precision and recall values are all very low (for a IoU threshold of 0.5) and that hence the model does not yet perform well on a new dataset.

 ![](results/tensorboard_eval_reference3.JPG)